 Restricted Limited Partnership Units.
 The 2022 Equity Incentive Plan lets us grant restricted limited partnership units that are issued by an affiliated partnership.
 A restricted limited partnership unit may be a full partnership unit or may include LTIP units.
 LTIP units are structured as profits interests in a partnership and provide distributions to the holder of the award based on the achievement of specified levels of profitability by the relevant partnership or the achievement of certain goals or events.
 Initially, LTIP units will not have full parity with full partnership units with respect to liquidating distributions.
-Under the terms of the LTIP units, the relevant partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of grant until such event will be allocated first to the holders of LTIP units to equalize the capital accounts of such holders with the capital accounts of partnership unit holders, the LTIP units will achieve full parity with full partnership units of the relevant partnership for all purposes, including with respect to liquidating distributions.
+Under the terms of the LTIP units, the relevant partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of grant until such event will be allocated first to the holders of LTIP units to equalize the capital accounts of such holders with the capital accounts of partnership unit holders.
+When the capital accounts of the holders of LTIP units equalize with the capital accounts of other full partnership unit holders, the LTIP units will achieve full parity with full partnership units of the relevant partnership for all purposes, including with respect to liquidating distributions.
 If such parity is reached, vested LTIP units may be converted into an equal number of full partnership units, and thereafter enjoy all the rights of full partnership units.
 The Compensation Committee will establish all other limitations and conditions of awards of restricted operating partnership units as it deems appropriate.

 Dividends and Dividend Equivalents.
 The Compensation Committee in its sole discretion may provide part of an award with dividends or dividend equivalents, on such terms and conditions as may be determined by the Compensation Committee in its sole discretion.
-Unless otherwise provided in the award agreement, any dividend payable in respect of any share of restricted stock that remains subject to vesting conditions at the time of payment of such dividend will be retained by the Company and remain subject to the same vesting conditions as the share of restricted stock to which the dividend relates.
+Unless otherwise provided in the award agreement, any dividend payable in respect of any share of restricted stock that remains subject to vesting conditions at the time of payment of such dividend will be retained by us and remain subject to the same vesting conditions as the share of restricted stock to which the dividend relates.